bbdevelops/bbdevelops/README.md

 ## Hello! 👋

-I'm a returning student studying **computer science** with a background in **graphic design**.
+I'm a student studying **computer science** with a background in **graphic design**.

-My journey with coding began as a teenager making personal websites (GeoCities, showing my age I know).
+My journey with coding began as a teenager making personal websites.
 Later on, I worked as a freelancer to develop a WordPress website for an independent media organization.

 In 2025, I started learning Python through the University of Helsinki's MOOC Introduction to Python course.
 I found it was a great experience, which led to me going back to school.